The District Engineer has received a prospectus to establish a stream compensatory mitigation bank for Federal and State permits as described below:

 WATERWAY AND LOCATION OF THE PROPOSED WORK

-The proposed mitigation bank site is located on approximately 123 acres of agricultural/pastures land.
-The site is located north of Halifax Road (Route 57) and at the end of State Road 1006 in Pittsylvania County, Virginia.
-The proposed bank site drains to the Banister River a tributary to the Dan River, which is a tributary to the Roanoke River.
+The proposed mitigation bank site is located on approximately 1,000 acres of agricultural and wooded land.
+The site is located in the northwestern quadrant of the intersection of State Route 647 (Algonquin Trail) and State Route 663 (Batna Road) in Culpeper County, Va.
+The proposed bank site drains to Potato Run, a major tributary of the Rapidan River.

 PROPOSED WORK AND PURPOSE

-The bank sponsor proposes to establish, design, construct, and operate a compensatory stream mitigation bank to be known as Frog Bottom Umbrella Mitigation Bank.
-The purpose of the mitigation bank is to provide off-site compensatory mitigation for projects that result in unavoidable impacts to streams in the Roanoke Drainage basin.
-The goal of the bank is to improve water quality by reducing the nutrient and sediment loads within the watershed and to preserve in perpetuity additional lands along the sections of the Banister River that are within the Virginia Department of Conservation and Recreation’s (current and proposed) State Scenic River Designation.
+The bank sponsor proposes to establish, design, construct, and operate a compensatory stream and wetland mitigation bank to be known as Potato Run Mitigation Bank The purpose of the mitigation bank is to provide off-site compensatory mitigation for projects that result in unavoidable impacts to wetlands and other Waters of the United States in the Rapidan Drainage basin.
+The goal of the bank is to provide mitigation credits for unavoidable impacts to Waters within the authorized service area.

-The sponsor has proposed, for purposes of Section 404 of the Clean Water Act, that the geographic service area of this mitigation bank would include all or portions of the National Watershed Boundary Dataset Hydrologic Unit Codes 03010101, 03010102, 03010103, 03010104, and 03010105 .
-This proposed service area would include all or portions of Appomattox, Bedford, Campbell, Charlotte, Franklin, Halifax, Henry, Mecklenburg, and Pittsylvania Counties.
+The sponsor has proposed, for purposes of Section 404 of the Clean Water Act, that the geographic service area of this mitigation bank would include the USGS Hydrologic Unit Codes 2080103 and portions of 2080104.
+This proposed service area would include portions of the Culpeper, Orange, Madison, Rappahannock, Greene, Stafford, Spotsylvania, and Fauquier Counties.

 Oversight of this mitigation bank will be by a group of federal and state agency representatives.
 This interagency oversight group will be known as the Interagency Review Team (IRT).
 The Norfolk District of the U.S. Army Corps of Engineers shall chair the IRT.